OWASP/ASVS/4.0/en/0x10-V1-Architecture.md

 ## V1.2 Authentication Architectural Requirements

 When designing authentication, it doesn't matter if you have strong hardware enabled multi-factor authentication if an attacker can reset an account by calling a call center and answering commonly known  questions.
-When proofing identity, all authentication pathways must have the same strength.
+When proving identity, all authentication pathways must have the same strength.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |